 In order to do so, commanding officers are to:

-- Ensure that Transition GPS components are delivered at key touch points throughout the MLC
+- Ensure that Transition Assistance components are delivered at key touch points throughout the MLC

 - Ensure that service members develop and maintain their Individual Development Plan (IDP)